Most people want a well decorated home, however they are at a loss when it comes to decorating their bathroom.

 When decorating a bathroom, remember that less is more.

 Do not add an excess of accessories that might get in the way or just collect dust.

 A few little items are more than enough.
 Try to keep the majority of your countertop clear.

 You can get one plastic box for your everyday items to store under your sink, and then pull it out when getting ready in the morning and return the box when you are finished to help keep the countertop clean and tidy.

 Items to Avoid

-Avoid bathroom accessories that can look cluttered and messy, such as a decorative tray of small perfumes, a bowl of potpourri, a collection of candles that are never lit, a collection of hand lotions that keeps getting larger, and everyday items in ugly packaging (such as facial tissues without a decorative cover).
+Avoid bathroom accessories that can look cluttered and messy, such as small perfumes not contained within a decorative tray, a bowl of potpourri, a collection of candles that are never lit, a collection of hand lotions that keeps getting larger, and everyday items in ugly packaging (such as facial tissues without a decorative cover).